maiahalle/DS105_Group_Final_Project/README.md

 It makes sense that both parties frequently tweet words that align with their party's ideology since Members of Congress use Twitter as a platform to spread their political ideology.
 While the findings from the above bar graphs above seem obvious, the data is significant because it illustrates that within these two parties, Members of Congress are politically aligned, but not aligned with legislators across the aisle.

 Furthermore, the graphs above are important because they give us an insight into the parties' approaches to gaining support.
 One thing that caught our eyes when looking at these bar graphs is that "Biden" is a very frequently used word by the Republicans, and "Trump" is frequently used by the Democrats, rather than vice versa.
 This raised the question "Do legislators use language as a way to gain more support from constituents on Twitter?".
 From the data we collected, we would argue yes.
-It is safe to assume that each side is not using the name of the other's leader in a positive light, so we can only gather that each party adopts the tactic of tearing down the other side in order to gain public support.
+It is safe to assume that each side is not using the name of the other's leader in a positive light, so we can only gather that each party adopts the tactic of tearing down the other side to gain public support.
 This is not a completely even split: "Biden" was the number one most frequently used word exclusively by the Republicans, whereas 'Trump' was only eighth most for the Democrats.
 This may show that, overall, the Republicans have spent more time (or words) on Twitter addressing the opposition than they have spent discussing any singular issue or policy central to their party values.
 This suggests that Republican politicians are more inclined to adopt this method.
 Nonetheless, both parties generally seem to have engaged in this strategy.

-In order to further explore this tactic of politicians tearing down their opposition and answer our question, we created time series plots showing the frequency of the use of the word 'Biden' for Republicans and 'Trump' for Democrats in 2022.
+To further explore this tactic of politicians tearing down their opposition and answer our question, we created time series plots showing the frequency of the use of the word 'Biden' for Republicans and 'Trump' for Democrats in 2022.
 See below:

 **Below: Figure 1c: The frequency of the use of the word 'Trump' by Democrats over time**